bootstrap html templates

 In Memory of Geoffrey Jenkins

-In Memory of William Reyenga
+In Memory of Bill Reyenga

 Shreveport Bossier City Opera Guild